ChEB-AI/python-chebai/README.md

 ```
 To train K models, you need to do K such calls, each with a different `fold_index`.
 On the first call with a given
 `inner_k_folds`, all folds will be created and stored in the data directory

-## Contributing

-We welcome contributions!
-See our guidelines at [link-to-contributing-guidelines].

-## License

-ChEBai is released under the [specify license type] license.

-## Contact

-For questions or support, please reach out to [project maintainer's contact information].